YonghoonChung/22-1OSSLabFinalHisnet/README.md

 You are ready to go!

 * Go to its cloned repository and type `python3 hisnetCrawl.py`
-* Download telegram in your
+* Download telegram in your device.
+Try any conference room to get the data.
 ## Errors while you are installing
 Once you started downloading and type these simple code, it might now work
 ```sh